 Perfect for Halloween or Bonfire Night

-These lovely semi-healthy treats (hey they have an apple in them!) are both easy and cheap to make.
+These lovely semi-healthy toffee apples or candy apples treats (hey they have an apple in them!) are both easy and cheap to make.
 All they really are is sugar, water a little corn syrup (golden syrup can be used) and a few drops of red food colouring.
 I used gel food colouring as I find the gel colouring gives you a better colour but please use what you have available to you.

-For anyone who grew up in the UK they will have memories of eating one of these while keeping as close as they could to the bonfire to stay warm in the November chill while ooohing and ahhing at the exploding fireworks on Bonfire Night.
-They also make a great last minute treat for Halloween as they should be made the day of eating.
+For anyone who grew up in the UK, they will have memories of eating one of these while keeping as close as they could to the bonfire to stay warm in the November chill while oohing and ahhing at the exploding fireworks on Bonfire Night.
+These toffee apples or candy apples also make a great last-minute treat for Halloween.

 The red food colouring is optional, but it does make these very festive if you do decide to use it.
-I only made a small batch of 4 but this recipe can easily be doubled, tripled or quadrupled to suit your needs.
+I only made a small batch of 4 but this recipe can easily be doubled, tripled or quadrupled to suit your needs for however many toffee apples or candy apples you need.

 I found this tip somewhere on the internet and I seriously can’t recommend it enough.
-When making the toffee for these your pan will get covered in the toffee that will harden and become near on impossible to remove.
-Fill your pan with hot water and put it back on the heat and gently boil the water and stir and you will find all that rock hard candy will dissolve and your pan will look as good as new when you are finished.
+While making these your pan will get covered in toffee that will harden and become near on impossible to remove.
+To remove it simply fill your pan with hot water and put it back on the heat and gently boil the water and stir and you will find all that rock hard candy will dissolve and your pan will look as good as new when you are finished.
 Genius tip!

 - 225 grams granulated sugar, (1 and ⅛ cup)